monarch-initiative/fenominal/README.md

 Phenomenal text mining for disease and phenotype concepts

+Most users should download the latest fenominal JAR file from the [Releases page](https://github.com/monarch-initiative/fenominal/releases).

+Please consult the Read the docs site for [detailed documentation](https://fenominal.readthedocs.io/en/latest).

 ## How to build

 Fenominal is written in Java 16, and thus it must be built using Java 16 and newer.
 We will release the GUI as a standalone